PioneerCode/pioneer-reveal/README.md

 # Pioneer Reveal

-Pioneer Reveal is a visualization component for Pioneer Logs, facilitating discovery and diagnoses of complex centralized logging by way of ElasticSearch.
+Pioneer Reveal is a visualization component for [Pioneer Logs](https://github.com/PioneerCode/pioneer-logs).
+It helps facilitate the diagnoses of complex problems spread across multi-leveled applications.
+Logging is centralized in ElasticSearch making it both discoverable and efficient.